vi/websocat/doc.md

       --no-lints
           Do not display warnings about potential CLI misusage

+      --no-fixups
+          Do not automatically transform endpoints and overlays to their appropriate low-level form.
+Many things will fail in this mode

       --udp-max-send-datagram-size <UDP_MAX_SEND_DATAGRAM_SIZE>
           Maximum size of an outgoing UDP datagram.
 Incoming datagram size is likely limited by --buffer-size